Alabama cases of COVID-19 top 500 after state acknowledges first death

 The governor’s statement also credited the Public Health Department for “thoroughly investigating” the death.

 Cleburne County on Wednesday saw its first case reported.
-On Thursday, the total in St. Clair County was seven cases.
-Talladega County has four known cases, and two cases are known in Calhoun County.
+On Thursday, the total in St. Clair County was six cases.
+Talladega County had four known cases, and two cases were known in Calhoun County.

 No information about patients, such as age, sex or other factors has been reported by Public Health for any of the known cases.
 Health officials have said they release only patients’ county of residence to protect their privacy.